 transactions where you enter into a short trade on cryptoassets;

-cryptoassets copy trading (including CopyPortfolio) transactions classified as CFDs or TRS in the account of the copied investor, unless otherwise indicated in the Trading Platform;
+cryptoassets copy trading (including SmartPortfolio) transactions classified as CFDs or TRS in the account of the copied investor, unless otherwise indicated in the Trading Platform;

-all or certain types of transactions in cryptoassets (including CopyTrade and CopyPortfolio transactions where you are copying a transaction in cryptoassets or a portfolio that includes cryptoassets) made by users from certain countries (as a result of any liquidity restriction or regulatory restriction or any other reason as shall be determined by us in our sole discretion), as shall be amended from time to time at our sole discretion (this includes also reclassifying your open trades).
+all or certain types of transactions in cryptoassets (including CopyTrade and SmartPortfolio transactions where you are copying a transaction in cryptoassets or a portfolio that includes cryptoassets) made by users from certain countries (as a result of any liquidity restriction or regulatory restriction or any other reason as shall be determined by us in our sole discretion), as shall be amended from time to time at our sole discretion (this includes also reclassifying your open trades).
 Such transactions will be indicated on the trading platform and in your account statement as CFD transactions or TRS transactions;

 all cross transactions of cryptoassets with other cryptoassets (e.g., ETH/BTC) and/or with currency (e.g., ETH/EUR, BTC/EUR).